braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/location_tracking.md

 ---
 # Location Tracking

 Location collection captures a user's most recent location when the app was opened using GPS location data.
-You can use this information to [segment data based on users who were in a defined location][1].
+You can use this information to segment data based on users who were in a defined location.

 ## Enabling Location Tracking